DNS-Accountants

 What is dividend tax?

-A dividend tax is a tax imposed on the dividends received by the shareholders or stockholders of a company and it is imposed by the tax authority of a particular country.
+A dividend tax is a tax imposed on the dividends received by the shareholders and is payable personally by each shareholder.

 Tax On dividends